resaba-kaypee/reactjs-bugtracker/README.md

 [x] cant perform a state on unmounted ??? in profile.js [x] all modals have padding-right makes it off center [x] Remodel UI
-[ ] send message from server to client for every successful or failed api call [ ] when redirecting unauthorized access its flashes the content before redirecting [ ] from admin dashboard- can access user/projects
+[x] when redirecting unauthorized access its flashes the content before redirecting [x] from admin dashboard- can access user/projects
-[ ] delete all comments in all components
+[ ] send message from server to client for every successful or failed api call [ ] delete all comments in all components
+[ ] in updateproject form when updateproject button is click updatetech is also triggered [ ] should focus to required input fields when there is validation error